 To qualify entrants must be established Local Phenology Programs (LPPs) with functional Groups in the Nature's Notebook online monitoring system.

 Program submissions must include:

-- Two years worth of consistent data (weekly, monthly, or at least more than one season) submitted to the National Phenology Database via Nature's Notebook by observers for the Group.
+- Two years' worth of consistent data (weekly, monthly, or at least more than one season for 2020 and 2021) submitted to the National Phenology Database via Nature's Notebook by observers for the Group.
 NCO staff will verify data submissions in the database.

 - A 500-word narrative describing the work undertaken by the program.

-- A list of the Program's short-, medium-, and long-term outcomes.
-Special consideration will be given to LPPs who have projected evaluation plans through the end of 2020.
+- A short list of the Program's short-, medium-, and long-term outcomes.
+Special consideration will be given to LPPs who have projected evaluation plans through the end of 2022.

 - An impact statement for the work undertaken during the most recent monitoring year.
 This impact statement should be submitted via the Nature's Notebook webform.

 - A letter of support by an observer or a partner (other than the person submitting the Program for consideration) describing the community or observer engagement benefits experienced via their participation.